Giving the AI definition a form suitable for the engineer: Format of the data

 As we've already mentioned in articles [1 - 4], the Artificial Intelligence is a step device that inputs and outputs certain information on each step.
 Of course, a question arises about the format of this information.

 In [1], both the input and the output data were Boolean vectors.
-There, the rewards was expressed by two special bits from the input, which we called `victory' and `loss'.
+Important thing about the AI is the score.
+This is part of the input which gives us the `meaning of life'.
+In [1], the score was expressed by two special bits from the input, which we called `victory' and `loss'.
 That is to say the data in [1] has some structure, while in [2] the input data are just letters of a finite alphabet (just like the output data).
-The victory or loss is just some subsets of the set of the input symbols, i.e. the data in [2] has no structure whatsoever.
+The victory or loss in that case are simply subsets of the set of the input symbols, i.e. the data in [2] has no structure whatsoever.

-Article [1] was published in a popular science magazine, which is why it was written for the general public; at the same time, article [2] was designated for a mathematical magazine and the technical details in it were cleared up.
-It was assumed that for mathematicians the format of the data is of no importance.
+Article [1] was published in a popular science magazine, which is why it was written for the general public; at the same time, article [2] was designated for a mathematical journal and the technical details were cleared up in order to made the text more precise, while it was assumed that for mathematicians the format of the data is of no importance.

-[3] reviews a particular world.
+Article [3] reviews a particular world.
 This is the Tic-tac-toe game.
 The format of the data is the same as in [1], with the exception that we've added one bit, which we've called `incorrect move'.
-[3] shows that the Boolean vector is not the most suitable format possible, since the input with it shows the symbol in the current box on the game board.
+Article [3] shows that the Boolean vector is not the most suitable format possible, since the input consists of the symbol which is in the current square of the game board.
 There are three options: empty, circle and cross.
 Those three options are coded in two bits, where one of the four combinations of the two bits is simply not used, i.e. this input never comes.
 The situation with the output is similar.
 The possible actions there are six, which are coded in three bits, where two of the eight combinations are simply not used, i.e. when the device tries to play such combination, it always receives a reply `incorrect move'.

-The fact that through the use of coding we can convert data from one format into another one means that, from theoretical point of view, the format of the data is irrelevant, but from a practical point of view it is important for us to choose the correct format to avoid the need of coding.
+The fact that through the use of coding we can convert data from one format into another means that, from theoretical point of view, the format of the data is irrelevant, but from a practical point of view it is important for us to choose the correct format to avoid the need of coding.
 The aim of AI is to understand the world; therefore, to make this aim easily achievable, it is good for this world to be simple and easy to understand.
 If we put a coding at the input and output, this could make the world so complex that our device would not be able to understand it.